 When it comes to choosing a Git management tool, you need to consider various factors as it significantly affects the workflow.
 One of the most important aspects is how collaboration is organized in this application.
 Pull Request in Bitbucket and GitHub or Merge Request in GitLab are the features made for more convenient code review.
 These features are equivalent as they both do the same git merge command to merge feature branches or forks with the existing code.

-You probably want to ask why you need to use a special tool for something that can be done by a git command, but convenience and efficiency are what makes a difference here:
+You probably want to ask why you need to use a special tool for something that a git command can do, but convenience and efficiency are what makes a difference here:

-- You end up having a much higher quality code in your project as everyone on your team can check it and merge branches only after the code is good enough and meets your coding standards.
+- Your team ends up having a much higher quality code in your project as everyone on your team can check it and merge branches only after the code is good enough and meets your coding standards.

 - You get a well-organized process where you can leave comments and see the changes in one tool.
 So there’s no need to use emails and other communication channels to discuss features.
 It works perfectly, especially for distributed teams, no matter whether they are located – in different rooms or cities.

-- Besides, you can get some insights on how effective your team is.
+- This feature allows you to get some insights into how effective your team is.

 Working with Pull Requests in Bitbucket

-Let’s have a look at how to use pull requests in Bitbucket and what information about your team performance you can get from it.
+Let’s look at how to use pull requests in Bitbucket and what information about your team performance you can get from it.